Cogniteo/kcp-users-controller/README.md

 ```

 The controller will automatically:
-1. Create the user in AWS Cognito User Pool
+1. Create the user in AWS Cognito User Pool with the specified email
-2. Set the temporary password
+2. Set the user's enabled status
-3. Update the User resource status
+3. Update the User resource status with the user's `sub` (unique identifier)

 ### Viewing Users